Debate commission says it will make changes to format

 Wallace is the only presidential debate moderator this cycle with prior experience, after receiving praise for handling the final Clinton-Trump debate in 2016.
 The other two moderators are Steve Scully of C-SPAN and Kristen Welker of NBC News.

-Scully moderates the Miami debate, which will be a town hall format where citizens get to ask questions.
-That format may make interruptions more difficult.
+Scully moderates the Miami debate, a town hall format where citizens get to ask questions, which may make interruptions more difficult.

 “Having prepared for these, the town hall is a completely different event in the debate Olympics,” tweeted David Plouffe, an adviser to former President Barack Obama.
 “If Trump brings the same nastiness to Florida, it will be doubly painful to watch but it will be doubly painful for him politically.”